hackoregon/cookiecutter-hacko-backend/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-{{ cookiecutter.pypi_project_name }} could always use more documentation, whether as part of the
+{{ cookiecutter.project_name }} could always use more documentation, whether as part of the
-official {{ cookiecutter.pypi_project_name }} docs, in docstrings, or even on the web in blog posts,
+official {{ cookiecutter.project_name }} docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/hackoregon/{{ cookiecutter.repo_name }}/issues.
+The best way to send feedback is to file an issue at https://github.com/hackoregon/{{ cookiecutter.project_slug }}/issues.

 Implement Features
 ~~~~~~~~~~~~~~~~~~